Hydrospheredata/mist/docs/src/main/tut/14_aws_emr.md

 ## AWS EMR Integration

-*Note: this feature is available in a beta-mode.
+*Note: this feature is currently available as a Proof-of-Concept.
 API might be slightly changed in the future after including it into the release version.*

 One of the core features of Mist is that it provides a way to abstract from the direct job submission using `spark-submit`